-- Since the Coronavirus disease 2019 (COVID-19) pandemic was announced, we had an unprecedented change in the way we organize ourselves socially and in our daily routine. - Children and adolescents were also greatly impacted by the abrupt withdrawal from school, social life and outdoor activities. - The stress they are subjected to directly impacts their mental health on account of increased anxiety, changes in their diets and in school dynamics, fear or even failing to scale the problem. - Although youngsters appear to be less vulnerable to COVID-19, the side effects of the pandemic can be devastating - Children and adolescents may be highly exposed to biopsychosocial stressors generated by the pandemic and once population's containment measures to reduce virus spread are required, they could be potentially affected by the disruption in daily life routine as a result of social isolation and their unseasoned ability to conceive and comprehend the short- and long-term consequences of this outbreak.
+- Since the Coronavirus disease 2019 (COVID-19) pandemic was announced, we had an unprecedented change in the way we organize ourselves socially and in our daily routine. - Children and adolescents were also greatly impacted by the abrupt withdrawal from school, social life and outdoor activities. - The stress they are subjected to directly impacts their mental health on account of increased anxiety, changes in their diets and in school dynamics, fear or even failing to scale the problem. - Although youngsters appear to be less vulnerable to COVID-19, the side effects of the pandemic can be devastating - enexs or the panuerinic and to devokating.

+Children and adolescents may be highly exposed to biopsychosocial stressors generated by the pandemic and once population's containment measures to reduce virus pread are equired, they could be potentially significant and their unknowned ability to me the area of the properties of the solid properties of the solid properties of the solid properties of the solid comprehend the short- and long-term consequences of this outbreak.